-As presented by Mr. Schmitt the UIC is board member of the International Heavy Haul Association (IHHA), which is a world wide non-governmental, scientific and technological association of heavy haul railways and their advocates.
-The goals of the IHHA are the review of historical technological interventions that the heavy haul railways implemented over the past 20 to 30 years to gain improvements, the review of current technologies/ innovations being implemented and the establishment of future technological/innovation plans the heavy haul countries are contemplating.
+As presented by Mr Schmitt, UIC is a board member of the International Heavy Haul Association (IHHA), which is a worldwide non-governmental, scientific and technological association of heavy haul railways and their advocates.
+The goals of the IHHA are the review of historical technological interventions that the heavy haul railways implemented over the past 20 to 30 years to gain improvements, the review of current technologies/innovations being implemented and the establishment of future technological/innovation plans the heavy haul countries are contemplating.